sagemeadows/phonlab-guide/README.md

 - the command to use Python, `python3`
 - the path from your current location to the Python script `organize.py`
 - the path from your current location to the `aggregated_data.csv` file you want to organize
-- OPTOINAL: the path from your current location to another `aggregated_data.csv` file you want to append
+- OPTIONAL: the path from your current location to another `aggregated_data.csv` file you want to append
     - You can add as many `aggregated_data.csv` files as you want
-- OPTIONAL: `-l` or `--lite`, which will get rid of the time-spaced FastTrack formant measures after getting the average measures to make the data easier to read
+- OPTION: `-l` or `--lite`, which will get rid of the time-spaced FastTrack formant measures after getting the average measures to make the data easier to read
-- OPTIONAL: `-s` or `--save`, which will make the script save a `.csv` file on your computer with the organized data
+- OPTION: `-s` or `--save`, which will make the script save a `.csv` file on your computer with the organized data
-    - OPTIONAL: `-e [path_to_output_directory]/` or `--elsewhere [path_to_output_directory]/`, which will save the organized data in the directory of your choice (if you don't use `-e`, the file will be saved in your current directory)
+    - OPTION: `-e [path_to_output_directory]/` or `--elsewhere=[path_to_output_directory]/`, which will save the organized data in the directory of your choice (if you don't use `-e`, the file will be saved in your current directory)

-To learn more about the script's options, navigate to wherever you stored `organize.py` and type `python3 organize.py -h` or `python3 organize.py --help`.
+To learn more about the script's options, type `python3 organize.py -h` or `python3 organize.py --help`.

 ```
 $ python3 organize.py --help